LibrariesHacked/librarieshacked.github.io/_posts/2019-08-01-national-library-data.md

 Data has a bad reputation in public libraries, and the people tasked with doing it will be sick of it.

-At one local authority, data reporting meant keying measures into a 'key performance indicator' system every month.
-This included book issues and visits per library.
+At one local authority, data reporting meant keying monthly measures into a 'key performance indicator'.
+This included book loans and visits per library.
 Data from other council services also went into the system.
 It would be a dull job even for someone who loved data.
 But for libraries, reporting performance to senior leaders and councillors as a slow downward trend must be soul-destroying.

 That's not how to use data.
 Data tells us stories about things we are curious about.
 We don't need it to prove worth, but it's useful for improving services, and making data-informed decisions.